lemieux-lab/BamQuery/docs/source/single_cell.rst

 single cell example
 ********************

 BamQuery single cell was designed to perform searches in BAM files from single-cell RNA-seq data.
-Therefore, BamQuery only reports peptide counts for each cell in each single-cell BAM file, so no biotyping analysis is performed for peptides (no graph (heat map, pie chart) is produced).
+Therefore, BamQuery only reports peptide counts for each cell in each single-cell BAM file, so no normalization (rphm values) and biotyping analysis is performed for peptides (no graph (heat map, pie chart) is produced).

 **Input**